Everything you need to know in 60 seconds

 The Energy Audit and Management Process: A Step-by-Step Guide

 On-site visits follow, during which auditors inspect transformers, panels, earthing, wiring layouts, and machinery.
-Tools like thermal imagers, harmonic analyzers, and lux meters detect anomalies in power quality, lighting efficacy, and overheating risks.
+Tools like thermal imagers, harmonic analysers, and lux meters detect anomalies in power quality, lighting efficacy, and overheating risks.

 Advanced audits may also include data logging for real-time monitoring over a 7- to 14-day period, especially for HVAC and production machinery.

-Post field inspection, all data is collated and normalized against industry benchmarks to identify energy leaks, system imbalances, or equipment faults.
+Post field inspection, all data is collated and normalised against industry benchmarks to identify energy leaks, system imbalances, or equipment faults.
 For example, an unbalanced load may point to poor phase distribution, while harmonic distortions may indicate machinery incompatibility.
-This step separates symptoms from root causes and sets the technical direction for optimization strategies.
+This step separates symptoms from root causes and sets the technical direction for optimisation strategies.

-Based on diagnostics and root-cause findings, auditors prepare a customized suite of Energy Conservation Measures (ECMs), which may include:
+Based on diagnostics and root-cause findings, auditors prepare a customised suite of Energy Conservation Measures (ECMs), which may include:

 - Retrofitting old fixtures with LED lighting